 Over a lifetime–literally from the cradle to the grave–your personal faith can grow and change.
 Spirituality is awakened during childhood, when the imagination runs free in spaces of awe and wonder, and grows deeper when family members, partners, and friends demonstrate love and create a safe space for each person to learn and grow.
 First Christian Church seeks to be a partner with families and individuals on the journey.

-Fall groups and classes will begin on or around September 9, 2018.
-More ways for individuals and families to grow in faith will soon be available on our Faith at FCC website.
-Read on for an overview of opportunities for all ages to grow in faith.
-Contact us for more information.
+Fall groups and classes begin on or around September 9, 2018.
+To download a document describing of all these opportunities, click on the button above.
+Read on for a brief overview of faith formation for all ages and stages, and contact us for more information.
+Additional ways for individuals and families to grow in faith will soon be available on our Faith at FCC website.

-Research has proven that intergenerational learning can be more effective than peer-group learning.
 In a time when many families don’t live near grandparents, aunts and uncles, it’s easy for both children and adults to miss out on relationships with folks outside their age group.
+And yet research has proven that intergenerational learning can be more effective than peer-group learning.
 Perhaps nowhere is it easier to rub shoulders with all ages than at church.

-There’s a place at FCC for every child to feel safe to ask questions and grow.
+We want FCC to provide space for every child of God (even parents and grandparents) to feel safe to ask questions and grow.
 Our staffed nursery is full of age-appropriate toys, books and crafts for infants through age 3.
 Our Montessori-style children’s worship program is appropriate for most children in preschool or elementary school and follows the same basic pattern as regular worship (gather in God’s name, proclaim God’s Word, respond to God’s Word, go in God’s name).
-For preschoolers through grade 5, we also have classes following worship that allow children to explore the weekly Bible reading through storytelling, activities and crafts.
+For preschoolers through grade 6, we also have classes following worship that allow children to explore the weekly Bible reading through storytelling, activities and crafts.

 Church camp has proven to be one of the most meaningful spiritual experiences in the lives of many of young people.
 The Indiana Region of the Christian Church (Disciples of Christ) runs an outdoor ministries program for children as young as kindergarten.
 Most of our young people choose to attend Bedford Christian Camp, where we also gather for our all-church retreats.
 At FCC we believe so strongly in the power of church camp, we offer scholarship aid for any family in the congregation who needs it.

-Adulthood can span 7 or even 8 decades, and our faith is changing throughout all of those years.
+Adulthood can span seven or even eight decades, and our faith is changing throughout all of those years.
 At First Christian Church we endeavor to provide opportunities for all adults to grow in their faith, wherever they are along the journey.

-Small groups meeting during the Sunday learning hour or on weeknights provide opportunities for lifelong learners to go deeper into scripture or theological topics, while monthly interest-based groups offer pathways into creative experiences with art, literature and scripture.
+Small groups meeting during the Sunday learning hour or throughout the week provide opportunities for lifelong learners to go deeper into scripture or theological topics, while monthly interest-based groups offer pathways into creative experiences with art, literature and scripture.